15th Punjab Assembly

-2017 Punjab Legislative Assembly election for the constitution of the Fifteenth Legislative Assembly was held in the Indian state of Punjab on 4 February 2017 to elect the 117 members of the Punjab Legislative Assembly.
+2017 Punjab Legislative Assembly election for the constitution of the 15th Legislative Assembly was held in the Indian state of Punjab on 4 February 2017 to elect the 117 members of the Punjab Legislative Assembly.
 The counting of votes was done on 11 March 2017.

-The term of the fifteenth Punjab assembly ended with its dissolution on 11 March 2022.
+The term of the 15th Punjab assembly ended with its dissolution on 11 March 2022.
 The dissolution was necessitated after the results of the election was declared on 10 March.